appleplectic/Linux-Mint-MBP/README.md

 h) Run `update-grub`

+i) Install anything else you want/need, move WiFi files, configure Audio, etc. See the T2 Linux Wiki for more details.

-g) Run the command `exit` to exit the chroot, `sudo umount /mnt/boot/efi && sudo umount /mnt` to unmount everything, and `sudo reboot`!
+j) Run the command `exit` to exit the chroot, `sudo umount /mnt/boot/efi && sudo umount /mnt` to unmount everything, and `sudo reboot`!

-h) You're done!
+k) You're done!
+Hold Option on the next boot and you should see a grey "EFI Boot" entry - clicking that will lead you to your new Linux Mint install!

 ## Credits & Help